tzing/secrets.env/Readme.md

 *Method*

 Secrets.env adapts several authentication methods.
-You must specify the method by either config file or the environment variable `VAULT_METHOD`.
+You must specify the method by either config file or the environment variable `SECRETS_ENV_METHOD`.
 Here's the format in config file:

 ```yaml
 ---